b00401062/b00401062.github.io/Textbooks/Bloch's Effective Java.md

 - A method returning a sequence that will only be used for iteration should return an Iterable.
 - The `Collection` interface is a subtype of `Iterable` and has a `stream` method, so it provides for both iteration and stream access.
 - `Collection` or an appropriate subtype is generally the best return type for a public, sequence-returning method.

+### Use caution when making streams parallel

+- Parallelizing a pipeline is unlikely to increase its performance if:
+    - The source is from `Stream.iterate`.
+    - The intermediate operation `limit` is used.
+- Performance gains from parallelism are best on streams over data structures:
+    - That can be accurately and cheaply split into subranges of any desired sizes.
+    - That provide good-to-excellent *locality of reference* when processed sequentially.
+- Override the `spliterator` method of custom data collections to get decent parallel performance.
+- Inappropriately parallelizing a stream can lead to:
+    - Poor performance, including liveness failures.
+    - Safety failures: Incorrect results and unpredictable behavior.
+- Under the right circumstances, it is possible to achieve near-linear speedup in the number of processor cores simply by adding a `parallel` call to a stream pipeline.